Key takeaways:

 Microsoft has confirmed two key milestones:

-- July 2025 — All new customers onboard directly to Defender for Cloud.
+- July 2025 — All new customers onboard directly to the Microsoft Defender Portal.

-- July 1, 2026 — All Sentinel users in the Azure portal are redirected to Defender
+- March 31, 2027 — All Sentinel users in the Azure portal are redirected to the Defender portal.
+This is the hard deadline.

 Moving to Defender: